You can download the planning app at https://www.savetodb.com/download.htm.

 The folder contains application workbooks, this e-book, and folders with SQL scripts.

-You may find the installation scripts in the install-scripts folder:
+You can find the installation scripts in the install-scripts folder:

 To install the application:

-You may do these steps using SQL Server Management Studio (SSMS).
+You can do these steps using SQL Server Management Studio (SSMS).

-If you do not have SSMS installed, you may use gsqlcmd scripts discussed below.
+If you do not have SSMS installed, you can use gsqlcmd scripts discussed below.

-You may install the Cash Flow and Cost Centers examples using the Actions menu in the MEMBER worksheet in the planning-app-analyst.xlsx workbook.
+You can install the Cash Flow and Cost Centers examples using the Actions menu in the MEMBER worksheet in the planning-app-analyst.xlsx workbook.

-You may visit https://www.gsqlcmd.com, download and install the gsqlcmd utility.
+You can visit https://www.gsqlcmd.com, download and install the gsqlcmd utility.

 This free utility allows executing SQL scripts using connections configured in a visual mode.